cheshirecode/react-native-to-web/README.md

-# react-native-web-with-storybook
+# react-native-to-web

-Example of RN with:
+This has a basic RN setup with
 - [react-native-web](https://github.com/necolas/react-native-web/tree/master/packages/react-native-web)
-- Storybook
+- Split up bundler config to use in 2 Webpack setups (root and Storybook)

+The plan is to add Rollup + Styleguidist

 # Steps